• Skip to primary navigation

 • In a 12 inch iron skillet or non-stick, cook butter over medium heat until it begins to turn brown.

 • Add apples that have been cut into thick 1 inch slices, do not peel.
 Add water and sugar and stir to combine.
-Bring to a boil and simmer over medium heat for 30-45 minutes depending on the firmness of the apples.
+Bring to a boil and turn down to simmer over medium-low heat for 30-45 minutes depending on the firmness of the apples.
 Do not stir or they will get mushy.

 • Let cool slightly before serving.